[?] Subscribe To This Site

 This means that you have been forgiven of those debts, and this is all noted in your court records, and you are not longer liable for those debts anymore.
 After the debts are discharged, usually creditors are not able to attempt to collect these debts.

-Although many debts can be discharged, you will find that some debts cannot be discharged at any time.
+Although many debts can be discharged, you will find that some accounts cannot be discharged at any time.
 Debt that is incurred by theft or fraud, tax debt, child support, alimony, and any student loans are not debts that you can discharge through the process.

-Options for Filing Personal Bankruptcy
+Options for Filing

-Chapter 7 Bankruptcy - This is known as liquidation, in which you turn over the assets you have to a trustee.
+Chapter 7 - This is known as liquidation, in which you turn over the assets you have to a trustee.
 Then the assets are sold and the money is given to creditors.
 After this is done, debts are all discharged.

-Chapter 13 Bankruptcy - This type allows debtors to use future income to pay off debts.
+Chapter 13 - This type allows debtors to use future income to pay off debts.
 A plan for repayment can be presented and in most cases, property can be kept.
 There are a few disadvantages to this type.
 You will have to pay extra income to creditors, you cannot sell assets or get new debts, and the filing still shows up, even if you pay the creditors in full.

-Chapter 11 Bankruptcy - Another type to know about when getting the facts is Chapter 11.
+Chapter 11 - Another type to know about when getting the facts is Chapter 11.
 This is the type that allows for the reorganization of debt and in many cases corporate debtors use this option.

 Bankruptcy Facts About Your Taxes